 Why is Regulatory Arbitrage so Vulnerable?

 Regulatory arbitrage is a common practice in cryptocurrency due to many reasons.
-We know that cryptocurrency trading is not bounded by geographic boundaries, so this makes it easier for traders to discover new loopholes all the time.
+We know that cryptocurrency trading is not bound by geographic boundaries, so this makes it easier for traders to discover new loopholes all the time.
 Second, the concept is still new to crypto, and thus there is a need for many good practices to be deployed well in place to avoid any kind of regulatory arbitrage.
 It is often said, 2 heads make 11, and in case of regulatory arbitrage, we can’t even count the number of heads who continuously work towards experimenting new and new tricks so as to escape from the unfavorable rules and regulations.

 In a Nutshell